0

 Woolly Bears are responsible for carpet and soft furnishing damage.
 They feed on chitin and keratin of organic fibres.
 This means that as well as carpets and soft furnishings, they may also feed on things like insect husks and bird feathers.

-How long do Varied Carpet Beetles live?
+How Long do Varied Carpet Beetles Live?

 Varied Carpet Beetles have quite long lifespans when compared to other common UK pests.
 Once grown, they last around a month depending on environmental conditions.
 However, larvae may take up to 10 months to grow into full adults.